vimanasystems/ZeroTrustBSD/README.md

 - ✅ **API-First**: Secures microservices, SPAs, and CLI tools

 In ZeroTrustBSD, Keycloak is not just for login.
-It is the **policy engine** — where attributes become firewall rules.
+It is the **policy engine**, where attributes become firewall rules.

 ---